edkreuk/FMD_FRAMEWORK/FMD_LOAD_BULK_DATA.md

 ---
-title: Configure and load demo data into the FMD Framework
+title: Configure and load Bulk data into the FMD Framework
-description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load demo data into the Fabric Metadata-Driven (FMD) Framework. ms.service: fabric ms.topic: how-to ms.date: 07/2025
+description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load buld data into the Fabric Metadata-Driven (FMD) Framework. ms.service: fabric ms.topic: how-to ms.date: 07/2025
 author: edkreuk
 ---

-# Configure and load demo data into the FMD Framework
+# Configure and load bulk data into the FMD Framework

 This article describes how to configure and load demo data into the Fabric Metadata-Driven (FMD) Framework using the `PL_TOOLING_POST_ASQL_TO_FMD` pipeline.